linkerd/linkerd/linkerd/docs/protocol-http.md

 kind: `io.l5d.header`

 With this identifier, HTTP requests are turned into names based only on the value of an HTTP header.
+The value of the HTTP header is interpreted as a path and therefore must start with a `/`.

 #### Identifier Configuration: